nigeltao/nigeltao.github.io/blog/2020/jsonptr.md

 [`serde_json`](https://docs.rs/serde_json/1.0.57/serde_json/index.html) is a
 popular Rust crate for processing JSON.
-As the "serde" name suggests, its primary focus is on serializing and deserializing and for numbers, this means `StringToDouble` and `DoubleToString` equivalents.
+As the "serde" name suggests, its primary focus is on serializing and deserializing.
+For numbers, this means `StringToDouble` and `DoubleToString` equivalents.
 It can also implement a JSON formatter, with the redundant computation cost as discussed in the "Parsing Numbers" section above.